Why Choose an Online Master’s in Legal Studies?

 - Enrollment: 10,365

-Pepperdine University in Malibu, California, offers a Master of Legal Studies that consists of a 32-credit-hour curriculum.
+The Pepperdine University Caruso School of Law in Malibu, California, offers a Master of Legal Studies that consists of a 32-credit-hour curriculum.
 There are two in-person residencies required to complete the degree program.
 Usually, this takes up to 16 months to complete.
+Students can choose a concentration in dispute resolution, human resources, or litigation to achieve their particular needs.
+They can also opt for a dual degree in dispute resolution for just an additional 18–22 units, which will prepare them to artfully negotiate complex transactions and judiciously resolve conflicts between parties.

 - Tuition (in-state): $36,200